 If you are having some problems with a particular subject then you should first see the lecturer for that course.
 It is common for staff to use an appointments system.
-If he or she is not able to help you then you should speak to your personal tutor and/or the Programme Director.
+If he or she is not able to help you then you should see the Programme Director.